 As an employee benefits administration software provider, PeopleKeep allows small employers to administer benefits to their employees in minutes, leaving them with more time to focus on running their company.

-When you manage your HRA through PeopleKeep, our team will perform documentation reviews, provide customer support, and generate your plan documents to ensure compliance under HIPAA and ERISA.
+When you manage your HRA through PeopleKeep, our team will perform documentation reviews, provide customer support, and generate your plan documents to ensure compliance with HIPAA and ERISA.

 Conclusion

 You don't need to go through a health insurance company to offer your employees a healthcare benefit.
 With a healthcare reimbursement plan such as an HRA, your organization can provide a cost-effective alternative to traditional group health insurance.
-Personalized health benefits enable your employees to have more choice in their health coverage and services, improving the quality of patient care and employee satisfaction.
+Personalized health benefits enable your employees to have more control over their health coverage and services, improving the quality of patient care and employee satisfaction.